 All that boating made us work up an appetite.
 Thankfully, we were really close to Eatonville, so we headed there to grab lunch.

 Cruiser’s Cafe got good reviews, so we decided to eat there.
-They have a lot of diner-style food like burgers, sandwiches, and fried items.
+They serve diner-style food like burgers, sandwiches, and fried items.
 Plus, they have homemade milkshakes.

 Because we spent a lot of time outside and the kids were still warming up, we ordered our food to go and ate it in the car.